THE DREAM

 • half an acre or more of land to call our own

-• ducks and a pond
+• chickens, ducks and a pond

 • a fruit orchard, apples mostly